Tater Tot Cowboy Casserole made with beef, taco seasoning, beans, tomatoes, cheese, and tots for a comforting, crowd-pleasing dinner.

 - Add the taco seasoning mix, garlic powder, and salt.
 Stir continuously for 1 minute, ensuring the meat is evenly coated and fragrant.

-- Transfer the beef mixture to the prepared baking dish.
+- Assemble the Casserole: Transfer the beef mixture to the prepared baking dish.
 Sprinkle the remaining 1 1/2 cups of shredded cheese evenly over the surface.
 Arrange the frozen potato tots in a single, even layer on top.

-- Bake for 25–30 minutes, or until the potato tots are golden brown, fully cooked, and the filling is bubbling around the edges.
+- Bake the Casserole: Bake for 25–30 minutes, or until the potato tots are golden brown, fully cooked, and the filling is bubbling around the edges.
 Garnish with chopped cilantro, if desired.

 Notes